nrthyrk/minidb/README.md

 MiniDB: Mini Database Engine in C++
 ===================================

-This is a course project for Advanced Database Systems.
-In this course project, a simple database engine is implemented in C++.
+A simplified database engine is implemented in C++ here, for the purpose of understanding the underlying details of database system.
 This database engine implements the most basic SQL operations as well as index on B+ tree.

 ## Features